ldabreo/planningalerts-mobile/README.md

 See the  .._api xml files for more details.

 Note that the Google geo-coding service requires billing to be activated against your key's Google account.
-* No key means your map will be blank. *
+* No google maps key means your map will be blank.
-* No PlanningAlerts key means you will not be able to fetch alerts from the PlanningAlerts server. *
+* No PlanningAlerts key means you will not be able to fetch alerts from the PlanningAlerts server.

 To add your keys: